kit-data-manager/takita/README.md

 * `buildDevIndex`
 The program will delete the old search index and build a small one based on a few manuscripts.
 This can be used for development purposes.
+    * `--devIndex.size=<mySize>`
+    Sets the size of the dev index and therefore how many manuscripts will be obtained.
+The default value is 5.

 ##### Elasticsearch
 * `--elasticsearch.ip=<myIp>`